fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 You have a “card” component which includes some text content, an image, and a link or button, and it’s working great.
 Then along comes a design or UX requirement that the _full card_ (not just the button or link) should be clickable.
 This is where things get complicated.
 ---

-I’ve been thinking about this challenge a lot recently and so, it seems, have a lot of others.
+I’ve been thinking about this challenge a lot recently and so, it seems, have many others.

 ## TL;DR